Moors Murders: Search for Keith Bennett ends with no evidence found

 Edward's body was found by police at Brady and Hindley's shared home in Hyde, Greater Manchester, while the remains of Lesley Ann, Pauline and John were found on Saddleworth Moor.

-Police have carried out a number of searches of the moor to try and find Keith's remains, including two in which they were joined by the murderers themselves, but his body has never been found.
+Police have carried out a number of searches of the moor to try and find Keith's remains, including two in which they were joined by the murderers themselves.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk